BTW-Community/Hotbar-Swap/README.md

 ## Presentation

-Add a keybind to cycle hotbar, save time by not having to go in your inventory
+Add a keybind to cycle through your inventory

 ## How to use